How to apply for a scholarship, the money is there, but you have to ask for it!

-There’s a lot of advice out there about the best way to apply for scholarships—how your child should “package” himself in his essay, which extracurricular activities to emphasize, and what color paper to use for his resume.
+There’s a lot of advice out there about the best way to apply for scholarships—how your child should “package” himself in their essay, which extracurricular activities to emphasize, and what color paper to use for their resume.
 The truth is, much of this advice can vary widely, depending on the author—and what works for one applicant may not necessarily work for another.

 Your child will discover that most of the scholarship secrets simply boil down to using common sense and following directions carefully.

 Find scholarships, other financial aid

 Here are some tips your child can use to create solid applications and avoid common scholarship mistakes:

 1. Start Researching Scholarships Early The more time your child can put into a scholarship search, the more options there’ll be.
 Your child will need time to research scholarships, request information and application materials, and complete applications—plus, some scholarships have deadlines early in the fall of the senior year.
 Your child can use the College Board online Scholarship Search to get started.

 2. Read Eligibility Requirements Carefully If your child has a question about eligibility for a particular scholarship, contact the scholarship sponsors immediately.

 3. Organize All Scholarship Materials Your child should create a separate file for each scholarship and file by application date.
 Keep a calendar of application deadlines and follow-up appointments.